GincoAutomation/server/README.md

 ## Start server development
 Available scripts on current machine:
 - `npm run start` start the server on current machine
+- `npm run debug` start the server on current machine in debug mode
 - `npm run watch` autorestarts the server on every change of source code
 - `npm run buildUi` pulls the latest changes in the ui repo, and create a production build that will be served by this server